scipy-conference/scipy_proceedings/papers/josh_borrow/paper.md

 calls.
 These background tasks are scheduled automatically using the lightweight `schedule` library.

+The Librarian is a specialized tool that excels in reproducing the data and layout of a POSIX-compatible filesystem on a system with downstream nodes in a loosely-coupled manner, all whilst maintaining tight control on _how_ data is transferred.
 The Librarian is open source and available through GitHub[^librarian], under the BSD-2-Clause license.

 ### Technology Choices
 For this project, it was crucial that we used the Python language, as this is